FrankC01/pysui/README.md

 - Linux or macos (x86_64 or M1)
 - python 3.10 or greater
 - pkg-config
+- libtool
-- sui binaries to support `publish` function
+- sui binaries to support `publish` and mutli-sig signing function

-You will need `sui-base` to interacting with local nodes, it is an indispensible addition to Sui developers tools!
+You will need `suibase` to interacting with local nodes, it is an indispensible addition to Sui developers tools!

 ### Setup environment